 Please send any questions you may have about the project to the project team, and include your contact details so we can respond to your enquiry.

-SPR will now be extending the project development phase into 2021, which will create an additional opportunity for consultation later this year for you to share your views and opinions.
-This extension will also allow for SPR to undertake further engagement with the local Community Councils, and we will seek to achieve the best possible design outcome and maximise the economic and employment opportunities for the local communities to benefit from our projects.
+SPR chose to extend the project development phase into 2021 to gather additional site survey information and to allow for more time to engage with members of the public and other key stakeholders.
+This extension has also allowed for SPR to undertake further engagement with the local Community Councils, and we have sought to achieve the best possible design outcome and maximise the economic and employment opportunities for the local communities to benefit from the proposed Development.

 Should Earraghail Renewable Energy Development become operational, SPR will share benefits of the development with the local communities which could include an opportunity for local community organisations to invest in the proposed Development once operational.

 With established sites nearby, SPR has a history of working positively with communities within the region.
 SPR is keen to create employment opportunities during the construction and operation of our windfarms that can be delivered locally to benefit those who live near our sites.